We've recently rebuilt our website. If you come across any issues or have any comments, please let us know at info@permanency.ca.

 History

-Journey Home Ottawa is a project modelled on a successful initiative that began in Wisconsin in 1999.
+Journey Home Ottawa was a project modelled on a successful initiative that began in Wisconsin in 1999.
 That initiative – an interactive bus tour – was established to educate state and local legislators, businesses and community members about what it meant to be a child or youth in the public child welfare system.
 Journey Home identified the importance of finding permanent families and the roles that those in the community have in affecting the lives of each and every child.

 Journey Home Ottawa

 After boarding the bus, participants receive a profile of a child they ‘become’ for the day.
-Passengers are asked to imagine themselves as that child as they proceed through the journey of care to different stops/locations around the city.
+Passengers are asked to imagine themselves as that child as they proceed through the journey of care to different stops around the city.

 Our stops include interviews with social workers and police, hospital visits/medical appointments, foster or group homes, the Children’s Aid Society, or a homeless shelter or support organization.
 Many youth who age out of care without permanent families become homeless.